 “Therefore [Jesus] is also able to save to the uttermost those who come to God through him, since he always lives to make intercession for them.”
 Hebrews 7: 25)

 This same line of thought at least partially answers the question, “Why do some die so young?”
-Isn’t it at least a possibility that those who die young are actually, in a sense, being speeded on their way to accepting Jesus’ full and complete payment for their sins, while those who still live evidently will have opportunity—via a friend who is a believer in Jesus, via an evangelist, via a missionary, or the like—to accept Jesus in this life.
+Isn’t it at least a possibility that those who die young are actually, in a sense, being speeded on their way to accepting Jesus’ full and complete payment for their sins, while those who still live evidently will have opportunity—via a Christian friend, via an evangelist, via a missionary, or the like—to accept Jesus in this life.
 Both ways lead to Jesus.
 God who knows the thoughts of all people, knows which route will be speedier for a given individual.

 The Nagging Questions